 The Jiayuguan Pass

 Later, you fly to Xian, the ancient capital of The Middle Kingdom and the eastern starting point of the Silk Road.
 Located in the Yellow River Basin in China's heartland, Xian is one of the birthplaces of civilization.
 It has seen 3,100 years of development and 11 dynasties, giving it equal fame with Athens, Rome and Cairo as one of the four major ancient civilization capitals.
 Xian reached its peak during the Tang Dynasty at 10th century with a population of one million and is rich with cultural and historical significances.
-Xian Grand Noble Hotel (B,L,D)
+Golden Flower Xian By Shangri-La (B,L,IM)

 Today's excursion will take you to modern China's greatest archaeological discovery - The Terra Cotta Warriors and Horses, which silently guarded the tomb of China's First Emperor for over 2,200 years.
 In 1974, a local farmer uncovered the first of three massive earth and timber vaults, while digging a well.
 The extensive excavation, still in progress, has yielded over 6000 life-sized terra cotta warriors, each individually sculpted, with the physical characteristics of the humans they were modeled after.
 Archers, infantrymen, horses and bronze chariots have also been unearthed.
 A Circle Vision documentary is available on site.
 Lunch at a local restaurant and see a noodle making demonstration.